 I taught Alex various techniques:

 - Thoughts: I taught Alex how to recognise negative self-talk and ‘see through’ distorted, negative thinking.
-For example, his assumption that people didn’t like him was an example of ‘mind reading’.
+For example, Alex’s default assumption that people didn’t like him was an example of ‘mind reading’.
 Alex quickly learned to dismiss negative thinking.

-- Physical relaxation: I advised Alex to get more relaxation in his life, and taught him how to relax in the moment.
-This made a huge impact, enabling him to calm down before his anxiety took hold.
+- Physical relaxation: I advised Alex to get more relaxation in his life, and taught him how to relax in the moment before anxiety took hold.
+This made a huge impact, enabling him to approach challenging situations with more confidence.

 - Old memories: Alex had some memories of being bullied at school.
-We used techniques to take the pain out of those experiences, which made a huge difference to his anxiety.
+We used techniques to take the pain out of those experiences, which made a huge difference to his anxiety and self-esteem.

-- Pessimistic thinking: I showed him how to recognise pessimistic thinking and to challenge it.
+- Pessimistic thinking: I showed Alex how to recognise pessimistic thinking and to challenge it.
 Ultimately: thoughts are just thoughts – they are not the ‘truth’!

-- Avoidance behaviours: Alex learned to pay attention when he was avoiding certain activities.
+- Avoidance behaviours: Alex learned to pay attention when he felt an impulse to avoid daunting activities.
 Using the techniques listed above, and with a gentle push, he found the courage to get more involved in uni life.

 - Hypnotherapy: using advanced hypnotherapy techniques, I helped Alex reduce the automatic blushing that had plagued him for years.

-Hypnotherapy can be used to tackle different aspects of our problems.
-As a result of Alex’s six sessions, he found himself more confident, less anxious, less prone to blushing, and willing to step out of his comfort zone.
+Hypnotherapy can be used to tackle our difficulties in different ways.
+As a result of Alex’s seven sessions, he found himself more confident, less anxious, less prone to blushing, and more willing to step out of his comfort zone.